ASU, MyLand use new algae system to boost crops and conserve water

 ASU and MyLand, a Phoenix-based soil health company, collaborated to demonstrate how a new algae system could help Arizona farmers cultivate healthier crops with reduced water usage.

-Kathleen Merrigan, Executive Director at the Swette Center for Sustainable Food Systems, ASU, joined “Arizona Horizon” to discuss more about this new algae system.
+Kathleen Merrigan, Executive Director at the Swette Center for Sustainable Food Systems at ASU, joined “Arizona Horizon” to discuss more about this new algae system.

-The system MyLand created works by extracting live, native micro algae from a farmers field, and then take a close look to figure out what the best strains are.
-They boost it in a proprietary way, and then pump it back through the irrigation system that the farmer already has in place.
+MyLand’s system works by extracting the algae from a farmers field, and then taking a close look to figure out what the best strains are.
+They boost it in a proprietary way, and then pump it back through the irrigation system the farmer already has in place.
 This is done in order to enhance soil quality.

-Merrigan disscused that when she first came across the company and their findings her and others were skeptical because there was not enough third-party data to support MyLand’s claims.
-Merrigan explained that this was the “genesis” of ASU’s partnership with MyLand.
+Merrigan explained when she first came across the company and their findings, she was skeptical because there was not enough third-party data to support MyLand’s claims.
+Merrigan said this was the “genesis” of ASU’s partnership with MyLand.

 Kathleen Merrigan, Executive Director, Swette Center for Sustainable Food Systems, ASU